syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% highlight vbnet %}
 [VB]

-'Open the template document.
+'Opens the template document.

 Dim document As New WordDocument("Template.docx")

-'Get the data from the database.
+'Gets the data from the database.

 Dim conn As New OleDbConnection("Provider=Microsoft.Jet.OLEDB.4.0;Data Source=" + dataBase)